scylladb/scylla-monitoring/docs/source/install/start-all.rst

 **--archive /path/to/prometheus/data** Run the monitoring stack using downloaded data.

-**--vector-store /path/to/vector-store/vector_store_servers.yml** Read metrics from a vector-store service machine.
-This will also include the vector-store service dashboard.
-When used with --target-directory, the file path is ignored and the file is expected to be named vector_store_servers.yml.
+**--vector-search /path/to/vector-search/vector_search_servers.yml** Read metrics from a vector-search service machine.
+This will also include the vector-search service dashboard.
+When used with --target-directory, the file path is ignored and the file is expected to be named vector_search_servers.yml.

 Grafana Related Commands
 ------------------------